ploymahloy/dev-journal/README.md

 - I cannot get even my codepen ^ to work in my NextJS project.
 I'm bashing my head against the wall trying to understand how this can work in my project.
 Days like these I think it best to call it a night.
 - I coudn't help myself and tried again.
 I was able to get one option, the dropdown above the navbar, to come close to what I want.
 Although it's not in the navbar, it's a step in the right direction....I hope....
 (Reflection: This is too little progress for a few hours' work.
 This is not sustainable.
 I need to be more productive, and THAT is where my frustration lies).
 <img width="631" alt="Screen Shot 2022-07-25 at 9 36 32 PM" src="https://user-images.githubusercontent.com/48275526/180903766-f8110a6d-8766-4d1c-8dab-64de6b0d0526.png">

+7.26.2022
+- Something I am realizing about myself is that I make things harder than they need to be.
+Here I am trying to use divs and spans to create a dropdown menu from scratch (with success, see codepen), when the STANDARD is to use a select tag with nested option tags.
+Knowing the standard from the jump would have been more helpful, but I need to start assuming that everything I am trying to accomplish at this stage has been done, redone, reformatted, and rebranded.
+I don't need to create problems, I need to create projects.